CAF Champions League Review: ES Tunis and TP Mazembe set the pace

-ES Tunis was stunned to find itself 2-0 down midway through the first half at home to KCCA.
+ES Tunis were stunned to find themselves 2-0 down midway through the first half at home to KCCA.

 Jackson Nunda opened the scoring after 19 minutes for the Ugandan side before Khalil Chemmam put through his own goal.